leftCoast/Recipes/README.md

 Chicken Italian sausage.
 Isernoio's Hot Italian chicken sausage.
 Comes in 1 lb packs.
 All the flavor without the pork fat.

 A bowl of crushed garlic.
-Ihave a hand garlic crusher.
+I have a hand garlic crusher.
 It has a bowl to hold the garlic.
 Maybe about 2 cloves?